ET-laurea/Websivuston_kehittaminen_syksy_2025/WS05_Responsive/readme.md

-HTML webpage with advanced CSS, layout ja rensponsiveness added.
+HTML webpage with advanced CSS, layout and rensponsiveness added.